 China is another neighbouring country of India which has a lot of trade business with our country.
 It has 26 states.
 The overview of China is as follows:

-The next neighbouring country ig India is Myanmar.
+The next neighbouring country of India is Myanmar.
 The official language of Myanmar is Burmese.
-The overview of Myanmar is given below:
+An overview of Myanmar is given below:

 The Kaladan Multi-Modal Transit Transport Project will connect Kolkata with Sittwe's seaport in Myanmar by sea; it will then connect Sittwe to Lashio in Myanmar via the Kaladan riverboat route and then from Lashio to Mizoram in India by road.

-Nepal is another neighbouring country of India which has 7 provinces and many religious places that are often vistsed by Indians.
-The overview of Nepal is given below:
+Nepal is another neighbouring country of India which has 7 provinces and many religious places that are often visited by Indians.
+An overview of Nepal is given below:

-The next neighbouring country of India is Sri Lanka which is an island cloe to the country.
+The next neighbouring country of India is Sri Lanka which is an island close to the country.
 Sri Lanka has 9 states.
 The overview of Sri Lanka is as follows:

 About Sri Lanka

 Relations between India and Sri Lanka are generally positive, with only 4% of Sri Lankans claiming to have a negative view of India - the lowest of all, according to a report.
 There have been deep-seated cultural ties between India & Sri Lanka by the spread of Hinduism & Buddhism religions.

 The economic ties of India have been around $ 3.6 Billion as of 2015 with the ratification of the South Asia Free Trade Agreement.

 India and Maldives: